-If, for any aggregation as described in §5, 50 percent or more of the total earned premium for an MLR reporting year is attributable to policies newly issued in that MLR reporting year, then the experience of these policies may be excluded from the report for that same MLR reporting year.
-If an issuer chooses to defer reporting of newer business as provided in this section, then the excluded experience must be added to the experience reported in the following MLR reporting year.
+If, for any aggregation as defined in §5, 50 percent or more of the total earned premium for an MLR reporting year is attributable to health plans or policies newly issued and with less than 12 months of experience in that MLR reporting year, then the experience of these health plans or policies may be excluded from the report required under Health and Safety Code section 1367.004 and Insurance Code section 10112.26 for that same MLR reporting year.
+If a health plan or health insurer chooses to defer reporting of newer business as provided in this section, then the excluded experience must be added to the experience reported in the following MLR reporting year.